EaETopoi/EaETopoi.github.io/_pages/about.md

 - Medical imaging
 - Shape analysis (in relation to biological imaging)

-A little about me: I'm an ex-national gymnast and ex-children's gymnastics coach; I'm passionate about equitable and accessible math and science outreach; I'm passionate about anti-racism, disability justice, and intersectional feminism as a whole, especially as it pertains to STEM; and I have an incredibly cute dog named Ace!
+A little about me: I'm an ex-national gymnast and ex-children's gymnastics coach; I'm passionate about equitable and accessible math and science outreach; I'm passionate about anti-racism, disability justice, and intersectional feminism as a whole, especially as it pertains to STEM; I enjoy bouldering and crocheting in my free time; and I have an incredibly cute dog named Ace!